basarat/algorithms/src/quickSort/README.md

   - index for current item,
 ]
 ```
-* Now we can simply put the pivot into its rightful place
+* Now we can simply put the pivot into its rightful place.
+If the above `if` condition was triggered then item at the pivot rank is definitely smaller than pivot and its safe to move it to the start.
+Otherwise we are just moving the pivot in place which is something that can optimize if we wanted to.
 ```js
   [array[pivotRank], array[start]] = [array[start], array[pivotRank]];
 ```